wethinkcode/community-contributions-object-orientation/README.md

 # curriculum-contributers-object-oriented-programming
-For student contributions to the object oriented programming part of the first year curriculum work.
+For student contributions to our second semester section of the first year curriculum work.